joshuah/sol-redis-pool/README.md

 * authentication.js - shows an example using a redis password.
 * oversubscribe.js  - shows what happens when you request more clients than you have in your pool.
 * ping-example.js   - a simple example that issues a Redis PING command.
+* offline.js - shows how the `enable_offline_queue` option and recovery works.
+* retry.js - shows a `retry_strategy` option in action.
+* unix.js - shows a unix socket connection.

 ## History
+0.3.1 - August 31 2016
+- Prevent the `pool.release(client)` method from releasing a disconnected client back into the pool.
+Fixes issue #19.
+Some users may need to watch their pool **min** value.
+- Added connection tracking to all clients int the pool.
+You may access the value using the `client._sol_cid` property.
+This value is passed to the `destroy`, `reconnecting`, and `error` events as well.
+This should help users with their application logging.
+- Improved the `retry_strategy` examples in the README.md and fixed the retry.js example.
+- Fixed some examples.
+- Fixed a bug in the `reconnecting` event.
+- Updated redis-pool-spec.js file.
+- Moved older changes to CHANGES.md

 0.3.0 - August 28 2016
 - Client Connection Changes:
    * Replaced the `auth_pass` option with `password`.